List of songs recorded by Katy Perry

-American singer Katy Perry has recorded songs for six studio albums.
+The American singer Katy Perry has recorded songs for seven studio albums.
 After singing at church during her childhood, she decided to pursue a career in music in her teenage years.
 She signed a record deal with Red Hill Records, and released a gospel album called Katy Hudson in 2001.
 She wrote its songs "Last Call", "My Own Monster", "Spit", and "When There's Nothing Left" by herself while co-writing the remaining six with Mark Dickson, Scott Faircloff, Tommy Collier, and Brian White.
 The album was unsuccessful and it failed to garner any attention.
 Red Hill Records shut down later that year.
 Following two unsuccessful contracts with Island Def Jam Records and Columbia Records, whereby Perry was dropped by both them before she could finish an album, she ultimately secured a deal with Capitol Records in 2007, a division of record label Virgin.

 Her second studio album, One of the Boys, was released in June 2008.
 The pop-rock album was composed over a period of five years.
 The lead single, "I Kissed a Girl", was co-written by Perry with Dr. Luke, Max Martin and Cathy Dennis, and alludes to bisexuality.
 Perry was the sole writer of "Thinking of You", "Mannequin", and the album's title track.
 The songs "Mannequin" and "Lost" have themes of determination and self-belief.
 The track "Ur So Gay" opens with the lyrics "I hope you hang yourself with your H&M scarf," which BBC critic Lizzie Ennever believed was Perry's response to people who may have "wronged her in the past".
 During the recording process of the album, Perry had written the songs "I Do Not Hook Up" and "Long Shot" with Kara DioGuardi and Greg Wells, but decided not to include them on the final track list.
 They were later recorded by American singer Kelly Clarkson for her album All I Ever Wanted (2009).
 In 2009, she released a live album titled MTV Unplugged, which featured acoustic performances of five tracks from One of the Boys along with two new recordings, "Brick by Brick" and "Hackensack".